Gender paradox (sociolinguistics): Changes from below

 The third principle is as follows: "In linguistic change from below, women use higher frequencies of innovative forms than men do."

-These changes, which generally occur below the level of social consciousness, are "the primary form of linguistic change that operates within the system."
+Those changes, which generally occur below the level of social consciousness, are "the primary form of linguistic change that operates within the system."
 In these cases, women are the initiators and leaders of changes in progress.

 The Northern Cities Shift (NCS) offers a clear example of women leading change from below.
-For instance, the Atlas of North American English provides data on the regression analysis of 56 speakers in the Inland North, in which the most significant factor regarding sound change advancement is gender, making women the leading innovators.
+For instance, The Atlas of North American English provides data on the regression analysis of 56 speakers in the Inland North in which the most significant factor regarding sound change advancement is gender, with women being the leading innovators.
 Women-led sound change from below is particularly salient for new and vigorous changes, like that of the palatalization of /t/ and /d/ in Cairo Arabic.

 Explanations

-Researchers in sociolinguistics have attempted to provide a unified account and explanation for the gender paradox with varying levels of success.
+Researchers in sociolinguistics have attempted to provide a unified account and explanation for the gender paradox, with varying levels of success.

 Neurobiological view

-One proposed explanation from J. K. Chambers is the notion that women lead sound change due to some inherent biological verbal advantage.
-Under this view, women command a greater range of variants and styles, despite similar gender roles, because of sex differences.
-This view is contradicted by the varying size of the "gender gap," and the fact that differences have not remained constant over time.
-Labov asserts that if Chambers' biological explanation were to hold true, it would need to produce a robust effect across generations.
+One proposed explanation from J. K. Chambers is the notion that women lead sound change because of some inherent biological verbal advantage.
+Under that view, women command a greater range of variants and styles, despite similar gender roles, because of sex differences.
+That view is contradicted by the varying size of the "gender gap" and the fact that differences have not remained constant over time.
+Labov asserts that if Chambers's biological explanation were to hold true, it would need to produce a robust effect across generations.

 Social capital view

 Another possible explanation for women's leadership in language change is their greater sensitivity to the social status associated with certain variants.
-As women have historically been denied access to the standard economic capital available to men through education and job opportunities, this may have motivated the usage of prestige forms to help them gain social capital and advance their social standing, both consciously for cases of change from above and subconsciously for change from below.
+As women have historically been denied access to the standard economic capital available to men through education and job opportunities, that may have motivated the usage of prestige forms to help them gain social capital and advance their social standing, both consciously for cases of change from above and subconsciously for change from below.
 The notion that women's speech is in fact the "language of powerlessness" is supported by findings that some features of stereotypical women's speech were also used by men when in a position of subverted power.

-However, this view fails to address the consistently higher use of prestige forms even in contemporary societies with high levels of gender equality.
-Studies of language variation in central Sweden show that gender differences in speech have been maintained or even increased since 1967, despite the fact that recent legislation in Sweden has led to widespread gender equality.
-Nonetheless, the legislation may be too recent to have any great effect on the power entrenched in language and the inherent sexism that might remain despite various new laws, although this would not explain the increases, and belies the likelihood that 57 years - three or four generations - of legislation is more than enough time to produce an effect.
+However, that view fails to address the consistently higher use of prestige forms even in contemporary societies with high levels of gender equality.
+Studies of language variation in central Sweden show that gender differences in speech have been maintained or even increased since 1967 although recent legislation in Sweden has led to widespread gender equality.
+Nonetheless, the legislation may be too recent to have any great effect on the power entrenched in language and the inherent sexism that might remain despite various new laws, but that would not explain the increases, and belies the likelihood that 57 years, three or four generations, of legislation is more than enough time to produce an effect.